i-kundankumar/Medisense/README.md

 Open a Pull Request.

-### 📝 License
+## License
-This project is licensed under the MIT License.
+This project is licensed under a Non-Commercial License (CC BY-NC 4.0).

+Commercial use, resale, or use in paid services is strictly prohibited.